Actipro/WPF-Controls/Documentation/topics/syntaxeditor/python-language-addon/python/indent-provider.md

 The built-in indent provider will attempt to properly indent lines inside the current block scope.

-For instance, pressing ENTER after a `:` will cause the next line to be indented by one tab stop.
-Pressing ENTER after a statement such as a `return` statement will outdent by one tab stop.
+For instance, pressing <kbd>Enter</kbd> after a `:` will cause the next line to be indented by one tab stop.
+Pressing <kbd>Enter</kbd> after a statement such as a `return` statement will outdent by one tab stop.

 ## Registering with a Syntax Language